For the 2024-2025 School Year Telluride School District will provide no-cost Breakfast and Lunch for all students.

 Research shows students perform better at school when they are not hungry.
 By providing Breakfast and Lunch to all students at no cost, we better support their learning.

 Although all students will receive no-cost meals, it’s still important for households to provide their income information when requested.
 Gathering this information allows Telluride School District to receive the state and federal funding we qualify for.
 These funds go directly to schools to help cover the cost of meals and support after-school activities and other nutritional programs for students.
-Plus, qualifying households may be eligible for Summer EBT benefits and receive discounted athletic and school fees, class materials, utilities support, and more.
+Plus, qualifying households may be eligible for Summer EBT benefits and receive discounted athletic and school fees, class materials, utility support, and more.
 Providing household income information ensures you and your school receive all available financial support.

 Our school meals follow U.S. Department of Agriculture guidelines for healthy school meals.
 You can be confident your children are getting quality school meals while saving your family time and money.
 The meal programs are designed to provide students with well-balanced meals to meet their nutritional needs and fuel their learning.
 Our program receives federal and state funding for each meal that meets the U.S. Department of Agriculture requirements.
 This funding helps us provide free meals to all students.
 When students select less than what is required for the free meal, such as only a carton of milk, we do not receive funding.
 Each cafeteria has signage posted explaining what students may take as part of their free meal and staff are also available to assist students with selecting foods.